clearcode-labs/automate-samples/ec2winrm/README.md

 Step one setups up from variables to use.
 If you want to use another region and/or AMI or size, change that here.

-> This sample uses EC2 Classic Security Groups.
+> NOTE: This sample uses EC2 Classic Security Groups.
 If you change the instance type to one that does not support Classic Security Groups, the task may not run properly and will need alterations outside of the scope of this sample.

 Step two generates a random 8 character string.
 This will be used as part of the EC2 security group that is created.